phoenixframework/phoenix_live_view/guides/server/security-model.md

 `update` operations, and always validates accordingly that the user has access, raising an error otherwise.

+## Live Redirects

+Like the mount considerations above, using `live_redirect` links from the client will navigate and mount a new LiveView *without invoking the plug pipeline*.
+LiveView enforces only live routes defined within the same `live_session` name can be mounted via live redirects, but you must ensure authentication and verification steps take place in your LiveView mount instead of the plug pipeline.
+See the `Phoenix.LiveView.Router.live_session/3` documentation for more information on live redirect behavior and usage.

 ## Disconnecting all instances of a given live user

 Another security consideration is how to disconnect all instances of a given